 3. Nejc Polovsak – Twistedpoly Showreel 2017

 Let’s get back to childhood for a moment.
 But this time, a more abstract one.
 Nejc Polovsak’s Twistedpoly Showreel displays his best motion work, design, and commercial work up to 2017.
 His pieces include the commercials for Nike and Swarowski.

 The dreamy-like animations look like they’re out of this world and lead the viewer to stop and think about what they just saw.
 The artist gives new meaning to ordinary objects and plays with their purpose.
 Impressive use of colors and textures is what gives the showreel a real inspirational character.

 Twistedpoly showreel 2017 from Twistedpoly // Nejc Polovsak on Vimeo.

 4. Paul Roberts – Showreel 2014

-Roberts’ use of a few colors gives his work the simplicity which contributes to the easier understanding of the videos.
+Roberts’ use of a few colors gives his work simplicity which contributes to an easier understanding of the videos.
 His play with lines and shapes makes the pieces energetic and compelling.

 5. Panic – Showreel 2015